lrspeiser/sigmagravity/README.md

 The enhancement follows a universal formula Σ = 1 + A × W(r) × h(g), where h(g) = √(g†/g) × g†/(g†+g) encodes acceleration dependence, W(r) encodes spatial coherence decay, and the critical acceleration g† = cH₀/(2e) ≈ 1.2 × 10⁻¹⁰ m/s² emerges from cosmological horizon physics.
 Applied to 175 SPARC galaxies, the framework achieves 0.094 dex scatter on the radial acceleration relation.
 Zero-shot application to 157,343 Milky Way stars from Gaia DR3 yields +0.062 dex bias—outperforming MOND (+0.166 dex).
 Blind hold-out validation on galaxy clusters achieves 2/2 coverage within 68% posterior intervals.
 The theory passes Solar System constraints by 8 orders of magnitude due to automatic coherence suppression in compact systems.

-Unlike particle dark matter, no per-system halo fitting is required; unlike MOND, Σ-Gravity is embedded in relativistic field theory with testable ~7% differences in the transition regime.
+Unlike particle dark matter, no per-system halo fitting is required; unlike MOND, Σ-Gravity is embedded in relativistic field theory with g† derived from cosmological constants rather than fitted.
 The "Σ" refers both to the enhancement factor (Σ ≥ 1) and to the coherent summation of torsion modes that produces it.

 ---